Istlemin/writeups/defcon-quals-2021/smart-crypto/writeup.md

 thei out over thd fseaking qhone$ but alro iere.\x02\x08ere is your fl`g:\x01OOO{turos out tiat ml csyppo is a re`mly bad idea}.*\n<p?By
 ```

-Where we guess the flag:
+From which we guess the flag:

 ```
 OOO{turns out that ml crypto is a really bad idea}